webix-hub/docs/data/helpers/dnd.md

 - [webix.Movable](api/refs/movable.md)

 Low level interface.
-A component which inherits it can be moved by dnd (to learn how to inherit the interface read the desktop/extend.md article).
+A component which inherits it can be moved by drag-n-drop (to learn how to inherit the interface, read the desktop/extend.md article).

 - [webix.DragItem](api/refs/dragitem.md)

 High level interface.
-Adds dnd ability to component which uses DataStore (to learn how to inherit the interface read the desktop/extend.md article).
+Adds drag-n-drop ability to component which uses DataStore (to learn how to inherit the interface, read the desktop/extend.md article).

 Samples of usage
 ----------------